The Monkees: Summer 1967

 Rhino Handmade Limited Edition Boxed Set

 So.
 Let's get down to it, eh?
-Each CD has the same track list, which is as follows:
+Each CD

 1. Introduction